 Blog

-How to install Sentry on Centos 7
+How to Install Sentry on CentOS 7

-So, first of all, we will install all the necessary dependencies:
+First of all, we will install all the necessary dependencies:

 yum install epel-release -y